Keep Your Paint Fresh and Ready for Use.

 When it comes to ordering paint for a home improvement project, it is important to factor in the possibility of mishaps occurring that may require extra supplies.
 Storing paint in garages or sheds can often result in excess gallons sitting around for longer than intended.
 Thus, it is critical to understand how long paint typically lasts and whether or not stored paint is still usable.
 Knowing this information can help ensure that you have enough paint on hand for your project while avoiding wasted resources due to expired paint.

-Shelf Life Estimates For Paint
+Shelf Life Estimates for Paints

 Storing paint correctly is essential for its longevity – from several years to a decade, provided the whole gallon has never been opened.
 On the other hand, when an opened can is not stored properly or exposed to contaminants, it may only last a few months.
 Knowing how to store your mixed paint properly is key to preserving its quality and lifespan.

-Smells Off
+Smells off.

 Use your nose.
 If the paint smells off, sour, or foul, it’s bad.
 Some will produce a mildew or mold smell.
 Anything less than the expected chemical smell of paint should give you cause for concern.
 Smells mean you should discard the paint and start over.

-Frozen and Thawed
+Frozen and thawed.

 If your paint has been stored where it could have frozen and thawed, proceed with caution.
 Some paint companies say that freezing is not an issue, as long as there is no pungent odor.
 Others say that once it’s frozen and thawed, adhesion can be affected or consistency off.
 This gets more true if you know the can have repeatedly frozen and thawed.

-Lumpy Consistency
+Lumpy consistency.

 Paint is made to produce a film to dry.
 Sometimes the gallon will form the film on top of the paint in storage.
 If there is any more than a film on top, like lumps or solidness, get rid of it.
 Paint with chunks in it cannot be rectified.

-Jellied Paint
+Jellied Paint.

 Jellied paint is always bad.
 This is a sign that the paint has gone from liquid to something else entirely.
 Anything less than a shiny liquid needs to be tossed.

-• Avoid all extreme temperatures, high and low.
+- Avoid all extreme temperatures, high and low.

-• Do your best to keep impurities out of the paint.
+- Do your best to keep impurities out of the paint.
 This includes things like dirt, grass, or leaves.

-• Transfer your paint to a plastic, sealable container that is made for this sort of storage.
+- Transfer your paint to a plastic, sealable container that is made for this sort of storage.
 This will keep rust from getting into the paint.